Page updated 21 Apr 2017

-- Most New Zealand Acts of Parliament (primary legislation), and Legislative Instruments (subordinate legislation) are administered by a government agency, usually a department.
+- Most pieces of New Zealand legislation (both primary and delegated) are administered by a government agency, usually a department.

-In March 2013, Cabinet agreed to a set of “Initial Expectations for Regulatory Stewardship”, in order to give departments more direction as to how they should discharge their regulatory stewardship obligations.
-Those expectations are that:
+In March 2013, the government agreed to a set of “Initial Expectations for Regulatory Stewardship”, in order to give departments more direction as to how they should discharge their regulatory stewardship obligations.

 Other key references to Regulatory Stewardship